 Once you and your spouse choose to divorce, the inevitable question of who gets what arises.
-Many in your position have come to us here at The Law Office of Jamie Mitchell, LLC with the same question.
+Many in your position have come to us here at Mitchell Highlander, LLC with the same question.
 If you and your soon-to-be ex-spouse have a prenuptial agreement, you likely already know the answer.
 If you do not, then the issue or marital vs. separate property comes into play.

 Fortunately, Illinois state law has defined what distinguishes these two property types for you.
 In Section 5.503 of the Illinois Marriage and Dissolution Act, it simply states that property acquired subsequent to your marriage is considered marital property (and thus subject to equitable division).
 You naturally might take that to mean that anything acquired before you were married is separate property, and for the most part, you would be right.
 However, there are certain assets that you or your spouse may have come into while married that are considered non-marital property.
 These include: